specializeddevel/ia_image_enhancer_csharp/README.md

 - **Multiple AI Models:** Choose from a selection of pre-configured Real-ESRGAN models for different types of images (e.g., photos, anime).
 - **Modern Format Conversion:** Convert your images to high-efficiency formats like `.webp` and `.avif` to save disk space.
 - **Batch Processing:** Process entire folders of images, including subfolders, in one go.
+- **Detailed Progress Display:** Track overall progress and per-folder progress with details on file counts and space savings.
+- **Same Folder Processing:** Option to save processed files in the same directory as the source files.
 - **Cross-Platform:** Runs on Windows, macOS, and Linux.
 - **User-Friendly GUI:** A simple and intuitive graphical interface built with Avalonia UI.
+- **Dynamic UI:** Controls are hidden during processing to provide a cleaner and more focused user experience.
 - **Web API:** A headless web API for programmatic access to the image processing functionality.
 - **Dark & Light Themes:** Switch between themes to match your preference.
 - **Optional Source File Deletion:** Automatically delete original files after processing to save space.